Skip to content

 Career overview

-Prior to this, Jenny has spent her career in predominantly practitioner roles, working with vulnerable clients in a range of settings, both forensic and non-forensic.
+Prior to working in academia, Jenny spent over 15 years working in practitioner roles across the Prison Service, NHS, Probation Service, Secure Children's Homes, and the third sector.
 She has delivered substance misuse work, offending behaviour programmes and psychological one-to-one work in prisons with adults and young adults.
 She has worked in a Secure Children's Home with 10-17 year olds who have offended or who are considered 'at risk'.
 Jenny also gained experience carrying out in-depth functional analyses and was trained to write and evaluate Positive Behaviour Support plans whilst working as a Behavioural Clinical Specialist for the NHS with adults with learning disabilities and challenging behaviour.
 Jenny has also worked for the Probation Service, as a Project and Policy officer for an adult education research charity and has delivered workshops for expectant and new parents.

 Research areas